LCM-DataScience/Speech_To_Txt/README.md

 # Speech_To_Txt
-Convert audio files in a plain txt file.
+Convert voice messages in a plain txt file.

+Super useful for taking notes of important stuff.